 Airwallex provides multi-currency business bank accounts for modern companies.
 Photo: Airwallex

 Airwallex is an Australian origin fintech offering business banking services for companies since 2015.
-Although not quite as capable (yet) as Wise, they definitely have a good competitive product.
+Although not yet quite as well-known as Wise, they definitely have a solid, competitive product.

-You can open up to 11 different currency accounts for free to make and receive payments.
-The FX markup fees are 0.5% for main currencies and 1% for less common ones (0.3% and 0.6% for Australian customers).
+You can open up to 12 different currency accounts for free to make and receive payments.
+The FX markup fees are 0.5% for main currencies (USD, HKD, CNY, AUD, EUR, GBP, CAD, SGD, CHF, NZD, JPY) and 1% for other currencies (0.3% and 0.6% for Australian customers).
 They use their own interbank rate, which is more favorable than in most banks.

 You can receive payments directly from Amazon, eBay, Shopify, and PayPal.
-They even have WeChat pay that allows businesses to receive money from Chinese consumers easily.
+They even have WeChat pay that allows businesses to receive money from Chinese consumers easily, as well as 60+ other local payment methods from around the world, such as Kakao Pay (Korea), GrabPay (Singapore) and many more.
 They also have a mobile app supported both on Android & iOS.

 Just like Wise, they offer an integration with Xero for a better accounting experience.
 They will sync your records hourly, and batch payments are also supported for more convenience.

 Every employee can have their own virtual card and logins to keep better track of spendings.
 Card spending limits default to US$ 10,000, but can be increased on request.
-Physical cards and Apple Pay & Google Pay are currently only available in Australia, however they are planning to launch the cards also in the US, the UK, and Hong Kong.
+Physical cards and Apple Pay & Google Pay are currently only available in Australia, Hong Kong, Singapore, the United Kingdom, and the United States.

 Airwallex at a glance